 Challenges to Overcome

-The domain of Nano Photovoltaic cell, like every other technological domain, has its own set of challenges to overcome.
+The domain of Nano Photovoltaic cells, like every other technological domain, has its own set of challenges to overcome.
 Some of which are as follows:

 - Another challenge is to increase the efficiency of the nano photovoltaic cell for which researchers have suggested the use of quantum dots in nano PV Cells.

-- At present, the market coverage and research trends are concentrated on few geographical areas.
-There is little or almost no research is going on in the African region, which on average receives more sunlight, due to lack of infrastructure.
-This isn’t a technological challenge, however, needed to be overcome.
+- At present, the market coverage and research trends are concentrated on a few geographical areas.
+It is little or almost no research is going on in the African region, which on average receives more sunlight, due to lack of infrastructure.
+This isn’t a technological challenge, however, it needed to be overcome.